-The beautiful anchor was born in France on the 6th of January, 1976 to Sierra Leonian parents.
-Her parents returned to their home country when Sesay was very small so she spent her early years in Sierra Leone.
+The beautiful anchor was born in France on the 6th of January, 1976, to Sierra Leonian parents.
+Her parents returned to their home country when Sesay was a child, so she spent her early years in Sierra Leone.

-Her mother, Dr. Kadi Sesay, taught at Fourah Bay College, Freetown before she was appointed as an advisor to the government of Valentine Strasser in 1992.
+Dr. Kadi Sesay, her mother, taught at Fourah Bay College, Freetown before she was appointed an advisor to the government of Valentine Strasser in 1992.
 Her father worked as a legal advisor to the Sierra Leone Produce Marketing Board (SLPMB) before his death in 1988.

-After her A ‘levels, she was admitted into Trinity College, Cambridge, to study English.
-Isha has always wanted to be an actress but she changed her mind and decided to go for journalism, thus during her final year in college, she began sending applications to media groups and organization.
+After her A ‘levels, she got admission into Trinity College, Cambridge, to study English.
+Isha originally wanted to be an actress, but she changed her mind and decided to go for journalism, thus during her final year in college, she began sending applications to media groups and organizations.

-One of her many applications pulled through and after her graduation, she began working at BBC as a researcher for the talk show, Kilroy, initially as an unpaid intern.
-Seeing her potentials, she was then hired on a full-time basis.
-In 1998, she was moved to BBC Scotland where she began working behind the camera before she was promoted as an announcer on BBC Choice.
+One of her many applications pulled through, and after her graduation, she began working at BBC as a researcher for the talk show, Kilroy, initially as an unpaid intern.
+Seeing her potentials, the BBC hired her on a full-time basis.
+In 1998, she moved to BBC Scotland where she began working behind the camera.
+A few months after, she earned a promotion and became an announcer on BBC Choice.

-Sesay presented a whole lot of other programmes on BBC and TWI before moving to Sky in 2002, where she spent three years anchoring Good Morning Sports Fans on Sky Sports News.
-During this period, she met and interviewed high profile celebrities like Ellen MacArthur, Michael Watson, and many others.
+The show afforded her a chance to meet high profile celebrities like Ellen MacArthur, Michael Watson, and others.
 She also had the privilege of traveling with the Arsenal football team for an exhibition match held at Reebok Stadium in support of the Nwankwo Kanu’s Heart Foundation.

-In 2005, she began her career with CNN International headquarters Atlanta, Georgia as an anchor and a correspondent.
-She covered Nigeria’s Presidential elections, interviewing both the then outgoing president, Olusegun Obasanjo, and the then newly elected president, Umaru Yar’Adua.
+In 2005, Isha began her career with CNN International headquarters, Atlanta, Georgia.
+She worked as an anchor and a correspondent.
+She covered the 2007 Nigeria’s Presidential elections, interviewing both the then outgoing president, Olusegun Obasanjo, and the then newly elected president, Umaru Yar’Adua.
 Later that same year, she traveled to South Africa to cover the launching of the Global Elders.

-Sesay became the host of the first edition of International Desk (a weekday news program) which was launched in 2009.
+Sesay became the host of the first edition of International Desk (a weekday news program) which launched in 2009.
 In 2011, she swapped roles with Michael Holmes and began hosting of BackStory.
-The following year, the show began to air only on weekends and she was made the anchor of a new show – CNN NewsCenter.
+The following year, the show started to air only on weekends, and she became the anchor of a new show – CNN NewsCenter.

 While working at CNN International, Isha Sesay also hosted the 360 Bulletin on CNN owned channel, Anderson Cooper 360° and co-anchored Evening Express, on another CNN owned channel, HLN.

-After working with CNN for 13 years, Sasay in August resigned citing Trump-centered coverage as the reason for her resignation.
-She also stated that she would love to champion a girl child education project in Africa and do other personal stuff.
+After working with CNN for 13 years, Sesay in August 2018 resigned citing Trump-centered coverage as the reason for her resignation.
+She also stated that she would love to champion a girl child education project in Africa and embark on other personal endeavors.